 Congratulations!
 Making the choice to study in the United States is the first of many decisions you’ll have to make as you begin the college application and admissions process.
-Navigating the American college and university system can be overwhelming but following the steps below may help you as you begin this journey:
+Navigating the American college and university system can be overwhelming, this is exactly why we created our mobile app, Vitae.me (download here for iOS and Android), which parents and students can use to organize the application process anytime, anywhere.
+Following the steps below can serve as a general guide as you begin this journey:

 First, identify the field(s) of study that interest you most.
 What are you most passionate about?
 When asked what you would like to do for a career, what do you say?
 This is the ideal starting point since you will want to focus your American college/university search on those schools that have programs and majors related to your career goals.
 For example, if you plan to study engineering in school, you will want to make sure the colleges you apply to have an established engineering program and major.
 As you search, create a list of schools you think you’d like to apply to.
 It’s best to have a variety of schools on your list-small, large, private, public, "reach" schools and "safety" schools.